 1. Pay yourself first

 Paying yourself first is about keeping separate savings and transaction accounts, then automating your savings transfer each pay cycle, just like you'd do for bills.
-This way you'll spend after you’ve saved, which'll help your savings balance look healthier faster.
+This way you'll spend after you’ve saved and help your savings balance look healthier faster.

 2. Mindful spending

 Even once you’re paying yourself first, check in with what’s left over.
 If you’re not sure where your money goes, get into the habit of tracking what you spend.
 You can use My Spend in NetBank to help you out.
-It could shock you!
 That daily takeaway lunch could be setting you back roughly $2,000 a year.
-Likewise, an unused gym membership could be a couple of extra thousand into your savings account towards your next trip.
+Likewise, an unused gym membership could be a couple of extra thousand into your savings account towards your next holiday.

 3. Figure out what your time’s worth